Iteo/audoma/README.md

     **NOTE: this is not possible to define exceptions with extra required params as classes.**

-    * validate_collector - boolean variable which tells audoma_action eihter collect serialiser should be validated or not.
+    * validate_collector - boolean variable which tells AudomaAction either collect serializers should be validated or not.

-    While using `audoma_action` custom decorator, your action method should not return the response.
-To allow `audoma_action` to work properly you should return the instance and the status code as a tuple.
+    * ignore_view_collectors - boolean variable which tells if AudomaAction should fallback to default way of retrieving collector from view, if collector has not been passed and action uses method which allows collect serializer usage.
     \
+    While using `AudomaAction` custom decorator, your action method should not return the response.
+To allow `AudomaAction` to work properly you should return the instance and the status code as a tuple.
+    \
     Examples for serializers:
     * With collect serializer defined
         ```py
-        @audoma_action(
+        @AudomaAction(
             detail=False,
             methods=["post"],
             responses=ExampleOneFieldSerializer,